-NP has been identified to be approximately ten times more toxic than its ethoxylate precursor (5,6).

-Biodegradation of NPEs is accomplished by stepwise shortening of the ethoxylate chain (5).
+NP has been identified to be approximately ten times more toxic than its ethoxylate precursor (Brunner et al. 1988).
+Brunner et al. (1988) indicated that biodegradation of NPEs is accomplished by stepwise shortening of the ethoxylate chain.
 This produces a complex mixture of compounds that can be divided into three main groups: short-chain ethoxylates, nonylphenoxy carboxylic acids, and nonylphenol.
 As the chain gets shorter, the molecule becomes less soluble.
 The nonylphenoxy carboxylic acids and longer chain NPEs are soluble in water; the shorter chain NPEs are insoluble in water; particularly NP.